greksn/Auto25/README.md

   'HOST': '142.93.175.27',
   'PORT': '5432'
   ```

+- In your machine, set the database password as a environment variable

 - In the `manage.py` directory, run the command `python manage.py runserver`

 - Local server should be available at http://127.0.0.1:8000/